Belgium

 Terminator: The revolutionary terminal

-Posted in Linux, Work on September 23rd, 2009 by nicolas
+Posted in Linux, Work on September 23rd, 2009 by Nicolas

 When doing stuff on the console, I often find it tremendously useful to have multiple terminals open.
 In the old days, I used to log in several times in tty1 through tty4.
 This way, I could have BitchX and later irssi in one terminal, have my SSH session running in another terminal while still having a quick hand on the local machine.
 After this came screen which revolutionized the multi-terminal world by allowing the same schemas (BitchX, remote, local…) to be implemented on remote machines and detached so you could keep your sessions alive even while you’re not connected.